Welcome to the Raj Laboratory

 We aim to foster a richly interdisciplinary research environment in which biologists, chemists, engineers, clinicians, physicists, computer scientists and mathematicians can work together to solve exciting problems.
 Contact me if you are interested in joining the lab.

 - Non-coding RNA

 - Single cell analysis of gene expression in cancer

 One of the tools we use in our research is an in situ hybridization method (RNA FISH) that enables us to visualize, count and localize individual RNA molecules in single cells.
 We are continuously refining and expanding our RNA visualization toolkit, and are also looking to combine the precision of imaging with the power of sequencing.
 Biologically, we are interested in a variety of topics including those above.
 Stay tuned for more information in the coming months!

 Also, check out our lab blog, which is a bit more up to date with the latest from the lab (scientific and otherwise).

 If you are interested in getting started with single molecule RNA FISH yourself, check out this website.
 It has a lot of information and answers to many common questions.

 If you want to count your spots, use this software.
 It is easy to use and gives good results.

-Our work is funded by generous support from the NIH New Innovator Program and the Burroughs-Wellcome Fund.
+Our work is funded by generous support from the NIH and NSF.